-On the 80th anniversary of Lion Feuchtwanger’s 1937 visit to Moscow, and to accompany publication of Professor Anne Hartmann’s new book (above), a conference entitled ‘Die revolutionäre Versuchung.
+On the 80th anniversary of Lion Feuchtwanger’s 1937 visit to Moscow, and to accompany publication of Professor Anne Hartmann’s new book, a conference entitled ‘Die revolutionäre Versuchung.
 Reiseberichte aus dem Exil: Auf nach Moskau!
-Der Fall Lion Feuchtwanger‘ was held at Literaturhaus Berlin (in collaboration with Freie Universität Berlin) on 8-9th December 2017 (with a subsequent book launch at Moscow’s Stanislavsky Electrotheatre).
+Der Fall Lion Feuchtwanger‘ was held at Literaturhaus Berlin in collaboration with Freie Universität Berlin on 8-9th December 2017, with a subsequent book launch at Moscow’s Stanislavsky Electrotheatre.

-Anne points out that in his travel report Moskau 1937 Feuchtwanger shows considerable appreciation for Stalin and his policies.
-He ends his book with a triple, enthusiastic ‘yes’ for the USSR, praising its social order and even justifying its show trials.
-The political reasons are obvious.
-Forced into exile, by the Hitler regime, the German-Jewish author hoped the Soviet Union would offer the fierce resistance to the National Socialists, which was sadly missing among the Western democracies.
+Professor Hartmann points out that in Moskau 1937 Feuchtwanger shows considerable appreciation for Stalin and his policies, and ends the book with a triple, enthusiastic ‘yes’ for the USSR, praising its social order and even justifying its show trials.
+The political reasons are obvious, argues Professor Hartmann: forced into exile, by the Hitler regime, Lion Feuchtwanger hoped the Soviet Union would offer the fierce resistance to the National Socialists, which was sadly missing among the Western democracies.

-But other motives may be worth mentioning, Anne goes on.
-There are irritations, contradictions and cracks detectable under the smooth surface of his travel log, and there is also the question of why Feuchtwanger stuck staunchly to his vision of the Soviet realities until his death in 1958.
+But other motives ought to be mentioned, Professor Hartmann goes on: there are irritations, contradictions and cracks detectable under the smooth surface of his travel log, and there is also the question of why Feuchtwanger stuck staunchly to his vision of the Soviet realities until his death in 1958.

-In response, Edgar‘s line of argument is: “Looking at it from my perhaps rather superficial viewpoint, of course Lion was very wrong indeed about Stalin.
+In response, in a recent interview the historian and nephew of Lion Feuchtwanger Edgar Feuchtwanger made the following argument: “Looking at it from my perhaps rather superficial viewpoint, of course Lion was very wrong indeed about Stalin.
 But you have to remember that the situation at the time was desperate.
 That is evident from a document such as Thomas Mann’s ‘Bruder Hitler’.
 It seemed as though the Western powers were not going to put up any resistance.
 Lion got his understanding of Russian from Tolstoy, Dostoevsky and Gogol.
 His assessment of Stalin was completely erroneous: a man of the people, well read, in extraordinarily jovial mood throughout the long interview.
 There are probably other factors involved—vanity, and not least Eva Herrmann, with whom he was in an extramarital liaison at the time.”

 Ludmila Stern’s ‘Moscow 1937: The Interpreter’s Story’ (ASEEES Vol. 21, Nos.
 1-2 (2007), 73-95) gives an insider’s view.